Invasive Ductal Carcinoma Surgery

-Some common invasive ductal carcinoma surgery procedures include:
+Surgical treatment options for invasive ductal carcinoma include:

-At Moffitt Cancer Center, the fellowship-trained surgeons in our Don & Erika Wallace Comprehensive Breast Program have helped thousands of patients fight breast cancer by performing innovative surgical techniques and state-of-the-art procedures.
+The fellowship-trained surgeons in Moffitt’s Don & Erika Wallace Comprehensive Breast Program have helped thousands of patients fight breast cancer by performing innovative surgical techniques and state-of-the-art procedures.
 Moffitt has earned an outstanding reputation as a leader in complex cancer surgery, and our surgeons have extensive experience and highly refined expertise.